 Spouse and Family applications

 Your family can accompany you to live in Canada, and it is recommended they submit an application at the same time as your study permit.
-An international student’s spouse or common-law partner can apply for an open work permit as long the student has a valid study permit and is enrolled in full-time studies.
+An international student’s spouse or common-law partner can apply for an open work permit as long the student has a valid study permit and is enrolled in full-time studies in a post-graduation work permit eligible program.
 The open work permit is valid for the same length of time as the study permit and allows the spouse or common-law partner to work on or off-campus full time.
 Learn more about spousal work permit eligibility on the IRCC website.

 Minor children (under the age of 19 in British Columbia) who want to study in Canada must apply for a study permit before they enter Canada.
 A letter of acceptance is not required from a school as long as the parent has a valid study permit or work permit.
 However, minors inside Canada will need a letter of acceptance to apply for a study permit.
 Please see IRCC’s guidelines on minor children for more information.